curv3d/curv/docs/Image_Export.rst

   to preserve the aspect ratio of the shape's bounding box.
 * If neither is specified, the aspect ratio is preserved and the larger dimension is set to 500 pixels.
-* If both ``xsize`` and ``ysize`` are specified, then the image is "letterboxed", adding a horizontal or vertical white border that preserves the shape's aspect ratio.
+* If both ``xsize`` and ``ysize`` are specified, then the shape is "letterboxed" inside the image, adding a horizontal or vertical white border if necessary to preserve the shape's aspect ratio.

 You can control the bounding box, and add a border around the shape, by writing Curv code.